flatiron/blacksmith/topics/how-do-i-create-a-https-server/article.md

+# How to create an HTTPS server

+To create an HTTPS server, you need two things: an SSL certificate, and Node's built-in `https` module.

-To create a HTTPS server, you need to get an SSL certificate and then use the `https` module.
-Generally, you want to use a CA-signed certicate in a production environment, but for testing purpose, a self-signed certicate is enough.
+We need to start out with a word about SSL certificates.
+Speaking generally, there are two kinds of certificates: those signed by a 'Certificate Authority', or CA, and 'self-signed certificates'.
+A Certificate Authority is a trusted source for an SSL certificate, and using a certificate from a CA allows your users to be sure of both the integrity of your cipher and the truth of the identity of your website.
+In most cases, you would want to use a CA-signed certificate in a production environment - for testing purposes, however, a self-signed certicate will do just fine.

-To generate a self-signed certificate:
+To generate a self-signed certificate, run the following in your shell:

     openssl genrsa -out key.pem
     openssl req -new -key key.pem -out csr.pem openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
     rm csr.pem

 This should leave you with two files, `cert.pem` (the certificate) and `key.pem` (the private key).
 This is all you need for a SSL connection.
-So now you set up a quick hello world example (the main addition from http <link to article> is the options parameter):
+So now you set up a quick hello world example (the biggest difference between https and http <link to article> is the `options` parameter):

     var https = require('https');
     var fs = require('fs');